infinum/eightshift-docs/website/docs/plugin.md

 Let's create a new plugin!

-Navigate to your WordPress plugin folder and run the following command:
+Navigate to your WordPress plugins folder and run the following command:

 ```bash
 npx create-wp-project plugin